BATCH-9-DEVOPS/Blogging-Website/README.md

 * Pre Condition:

-1. User should have a registered Email ID and password with Blogging website.
+1. User should have a registered Email ID and password with Blog platform.

 * Input: